Euro Area Business Cycle Dating Committee

 Therefore the euro area expanded until 1974.
 Since then there have been four complete cyclical episodes (recession followed by expansion) and it is too early to tell whether the recession that started after the third quarter of 2011 has ended.

-Periods of recession are indicated in grey, and periods of expansion in white in the figure below.
+Quarters of recession are indicated in grey, and quarters of expansion in white in the figure below.
+The source spreadsheet of this chronology is available here.

-Note: CEPR Recession shading for quarters follows the trough method used by FRED to compute NBER Recession Inndicators for the United States (see http://research.stlouisfed.org/fred2/series/USREC/downloaddata?cid=32262).
-It shows a recession from the period following the peak through the trough (i.e. the peak is not included in the recession shading, but the trough is).
+Note: CEPR Recession shading for quarters follows the trough method used by FRED to compute NBER Recession Inndicators for the United States (see here).
+It shows a recession from the quarter following the peak through the quarter of the trough (i.e. the peak is not included in the recession shading, but the trough is).